Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Format

-Modèle alphanumérique à huit caractères
+modèle alphanumérique à huit caractères

 ### <a name="pattern"></a>Modèle